MedatechUK/Medatech.APY/transport/cl/readme.md

 ## Setting the current working directory

 We want to use the command line parameter -cwd to set the current working directory:

+We can use the arg.byName(['cwd','path'] methods to find a parameter called EITHER cwd or path.
 ```python

 if __name__ == '__main__':